Welcome Puppies and Kittens, and All New Pets!

 At AHBC we take the time to discuss crucial care during your puppy’s or kitten’s first year and beyond.
 We educate pet parents on what needs to be done both at our hospital and at home to keep your new addition happy and healthy.

 We want to get to know your new pet.
-We also want to catch any medical, nutritional, or behavioral issues quickly before they become frustrating challenges.
+We also want to catch any medical, behavioral, or nutritional issues quickly before they become frustrating challenges.

 The New Pet Visit